malcolmsailor/efficient_rhythms/docs/resources/general_pandoc.md

 <!-- TODO maybe delete the next paragraph or move it after the following exposition -->

-The script provides very many settings that allow you to control the results.
+There are many settings that shape the output.
 Full documentation is available in [`settings.html`](settings.html).
 But a gentler introduction is provided in the next section.

 ## How it works (a longer explanation)